unixsuperhero/rails-experiments/app/views/tests/exceptions-as-event-handlers.md

-# Using Exceptions as Event Triggers (Refactoring Idea)
+# Using Exceptions as Event Handlers (Refactoring Idea)

 ### Scenario